m0wmt/audio-guestbook/README.md

 - Power switch to turn recorder on/off
 - Start recording when handset is lifted
 - Stop recording when handset is replaced
-- Light to indicate when recording
+- Light to indicate when recording?
 - Maximum recording length of 'n' minutes
 - Stop recording after set time, play time exceeded .wav file
 - Deal with handset not being put back correctly (see exceed recording length)
-- Light to inidicate errors (different colours for different errors)
+- Light to inidicate errors (different colours for different errors)?
 - Play recorded message to tell user 'to leave their message after the beep'
 - Get recorded message(s) from customer (start recording, exceeding time limit, and contact support)
 - Button to replay last message
 - Save recorded messages as .wav files to micro SD card
 - Indicate how many messages have been recorded (to be defined)
 - Power recorder by USB phone charger or battery
 - Web page showing status (number of recordings, disk usage etc.) to support user.
 This will utilize an ESP32 with a Wi-Fi access point, with messages sent via Serial/UART from the Teensy to the ESP32 for displaying.
+Due to power demand of the wi-fi this will only be available if we're using mains power.

 ## Parts List
 - Rotary telephone [how to dismantle GPO No. 706 Rotary Phone](https://www.britishtelephones.com/t706dismantle.htm)
 - Teensy 4.1 [development board](https://www.pjrc.com/teensy/pinout.html)
 - Teensy 4.0 [audio board](https://www.pjrc.com/store/teensy3_audio.html)
 - Mico SD card (7.2Gb for 24hrs @ 44.1kHz)
-- LED light(s)
+- LED light(s)?
 - Switch
 - ESP32-S3 Mini
+- Electec mic

 <figure>
   <img